ngen-brett/gitlab-ce/doc/development/contributing/issue_workflow.md

 These labels are [scoped labels](../../user/project/labels.md#scoped-labels-premium) and thus are mutually exclusive.

-You can find the groups listed in the [Product Categories pages][product-categories].
+You can find the groups listed in the [Product Stages, Groups, and Categories][product-categories] page.

 We use the term group to map down product requirements from our product stages.
 As a team needs some way to collect the work their members are planning to be assigned to, we use the `~group::` labels to do so.